rteague/mysqlmerge/README.md

 ### Requirements

 * Python 2.7.*
-* mysqldump
 * mysql.connector
 * mdb.abstract
 * Mac OSX or Linux... get that Windows stuff outta herrr

 ### License

 * LGPL, the LICENSE.txt file found in the package.

 ### Installation

-* Within the mysqlmerge package directory run: sudo ./install.sh
+* Within the mysqlmerge package directory run: `sudo ./install.sh`
 * This just moves the mysqlmerge.py file to the machine's /usr/bin directory (/usr/bin/mysqlmerge)

 ### Uninstallation

-* Within the mysqlmerge package directory run: sudo ./uninstall.sh
+* Within the mysqlmerge package directory run: `sudo ./uninstall.sh`

 ### How to